 - An average of about 47 bites from coral snakes are reported to Florida poison centers each year.

 - The victim of a coral snake bite does have time to get to a hospital because the onset of symptoms usually starts during the first 2 – 6 hours after a bite.
 Symptoms include nausea and vomiting, slurred speech, sweating profusely, muscle aches, battling to breathe, and in some rare cases cardiac arrest and death.

-- People who aren’t familiar with the Coral snake and its bite might think that the bite of this snake is nothing to get worked up about.
-This is because of the slowness of the venom in ‘taking hold’.
-This is unlike the Black Mamba for instance.
+- People who aren’t familiar with the coral snake and its bite might think that the bite of this snake is nothing to get worked up about.
+This is because the venom is slow to take hold.
+It can also take about 48 hours for the venom of the Coral Snake to reach maximum effect.
+This is very different from the black mamba for instance.
 It’s one of the world’s deadliest snakes, and extremely toxic.
-Unlike the Coral Snake, Mambas are highly aggressive when threatened and just 2 drops of their venom can kill a human.
+Unlike the coral snake, mambas are highly aggressive when threatened and just 2 drops of their venom can kill a human.
 A fatality can occur within 20 minutes.

 - Coral snake anti-venom is an equine-derived IgG.
 The anti-venom prevents progression of symptoms and doesn’t reverse any neurologic signs that have already occurred.

-- The trouble with the Coral Snake is that too many people assume that this colorful snake is the non-venomous Scarlet Kingsnake.
+- The trouble with the Coral Snake is that too many people assume that this colorful snake is the non-venomous scarlet kingsnake.
 People shouldn’t be careless about the identification of snakes – as it can be fatal.

-- If you’re a hiker without any knowledge of snakes or you’re a skilled herpetologist, you have to take precautions.
+- Whether you’re a hiker without any knowledge of snakes or a skilled herpetologist, you have to take precautions.
 Many herpetologists have been bitten and paid the ultimate price for being too familiar with the snakes they handle.
 If you’re bitten by a snake, it is important to get help immediately and to also try and identify the snake.